10 Western National Parks to Add to your Bucket List

 Walnut Canyon is another natural wonder that you can add to your Arizona bucket list.
-Over 80 cliff dwellings, once occupied by the Singua tribes, are located within this beautiful canyon.
-The best thing to do here is hike the short, yet steep Island Trail which provides magnificent views of the 20 foot long, 1/4 mile wide, 400 foot deep canyon, plus takes you past about 20 of the cliff dwellings.
+Over 300 cliff dwellings, once occupied by the Sinagua tribes, are located within this beautiful canyon.
+The best thing to do here is hike the short, yet steep Island Trail which provides magnificent views of the 20 foot long, 1/4 mile wide, 400 foot deep canyon.
+You will also come across 20 of the cliff dwellings along the route.
 Be prepared to climb up and down about 250 steep steps!
 Don’t worry -it is well worth the effort for the fantastic views and historical sights along the way!

-Admission: Pricing is $8 per person for a 7 day pass.
+Admission: Pricing is $25 per vehicle for a 7 day pass.

 What to know:

 *Bring a picnic or fill up with a hearty breakfast in Flagstaff before you leave.
 There are no dining options at the monument.

 *Check the event calendar for special ranger programs.
 During the summer months, they offer fantastic guided stargazing walks.